Common Snapping Turtle / Tortue serpentine (Chelydra serpentina)

 This is by far the largest turtle I’ve seen in the wild in Canada, Its shell measured just over two feet long.
 Unfortunately the opportunity to photograph this turtle was on a dark cloudy day in the woods.
 The low light situation, Mosquitoes and dense vegetation made it hard to get a good set of interesting photos.
 The nasty attitude of this turtle combined with powerful snapping action made it ever so difficult to clear the visual obstacles in front of its head.
 I decided to rely on a little Photoshop instead of loosing a finger!

-Steve Troletti Photography Common Snapping Turtle / Tortue serpentine (Chelydra serpentina) Steve Troletti Photography - Location Scout / Nature and Wildlife Photographer / Los Angeles - Montreal - Varese
+The post Common Snapping Turtle / Tortue serpentine (Chelydra serpentina) appeared first on Nature and Wildlife Photographer Steve Troletti.

-Keywords: America, Amphiian, Canada, Discover, eco, ecology, ecosystem, environment, fauna, Montreal, Montreal Nature Park, Montreal Urban Nature, National Geographic, Nature, North America, Parc Nature - Bois-de-l'Île-Bizard - Nature Park, Photo, Photography, Quebec, Urban Nature, West Island, wildlife, amphibian, animal, bizard, Bois-de-l'Île-Bizard, disease, endangered, fragile, grass, ile, marsh, nature, nature park, nikon, parc nature, park, preservation, snapping, steve, swamp, troletti, turtle, vegetation, wetlands, wilderness
+Keywords: Amphiian, Canada, Discover, eco, ecology, ecosystem, environment, fauna, Montreal, Montreal Nature Park, Montreal Urban Nature, National Geographic, Nature, North America, Parc Nature - Bois-de-l'Île-Bizard - Nature Park, Photo, Photography, Quebec, United States of America, Urban Nature, West Island, Wildlife, amphibian, animal, bizard, Bois-de-l'Île-Bizard, disease, endangered, fragile, grass, ile, marsh, nature, nature park, nikon, parc nature, park, preservation, snapping, steve, swamp, troletti, turtle, vegetation, wetlands, wilderness

 No comments posted.